reillymedia/sevenslegal/themes/netlify-basic/content/blog/dropping-charges-in-criminal-cases.md

-+++
+---
+title: "Dropping Charges in Criminal Cases"
+yoast_title: "Dropping Charges in Criminal Cases"
+yoast_description: "What exactly does the term "the charges were dropped" mean?
+And what does that mean for you if you have been accused of committing a crime?"
+categories: [
+  "Blog",
-categories = "Criminal Law"
+  "Criminal Law"
-date = 2022-11-10T18:30:00Z
+]
-pfd_file = ""
+pfd_file: ""
-summary = "It’s a phrase that gets thrown around a lot on TV and in movies: “the charges were dropped.”
+summary: "It’s a phrase that gets thrown around a lot on TV and in movies: “the charges were dropped.”
 But what exactly does that mean?
 And what does that mean for you if you have been accused of committing a crime?
-Criminal Cases and Dropping Charges The most important thing that needs to be defined when" tags = [] title = "Dropping Charges in Criminal Cases" url = "/blog/dropping-charges-criminal-cases"
+Criminal Cases and Dropping Charges The most important thing that needs to be defined when"

-+++
+tags: [
+  "credible witnesses",
+  "DNA",
+  "dropping charges",
+  "exoneration",
+  "Innocence Project",
+  "Miranda Rights",
+  "physical evidence",
+  "U.S. Supreme Court"
+]
+url: "/criminal-attorney/marijuana-dui/828/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/uploads/CourtInjunction.jpg"
+img_alt: "charges"
+---
 It’s a phrase that gets thrown around a lot on TV and in movies: “[the charges were dropped](https://www.sevenslegal.com/).”
 But what exactly does that mean?
 And what does that mean for you if you have been accused of committing a crime?

 ## Dropping Charges in Criminal Cases